Rules and Regulations for Cultural Facilities Grant Program (665-RICR-20-00-1)

 7. “Director” means the Executive Director of the Rhode Island State Council on the Arts as described in R.I.
 Gen. Laws Chapter 42-75.

 8. “Matching dollar” or “Matching funds” means actual cash or in-kind contributions raised and designated for the purpose of matching a grant award from the Cultural Facilities Grant program.
-Match must be on a 1:1 cash basis, and must be documented in a manner established by RISCA.
-For the Cultural Facilities Grant Program 25% of the match may be in-kind contribution of goods and services.
-Matching funds may include private funds donated or loaned to the Grantee by a financial institution or community- based lender and designated for the project, or federal or municipal appropriations.
+Match must be on a 1:1 cash or in-kind basis as determined by RISCA, and must be documented in a manner established by RISCA.
+Matching funds may include private funds donated or loaned to the Grantee by a financial institution or community-based lender and designated for the project, or Federal or municipal appropriations.
 Funds appropriated by the State of Rhode Island or previously awarded through either the State Cultural Facilities Grant Program or State Preservation Grants may not be counted as part of the Match.
 Matching funds may NOT include operating funds.

 11. “Renovation” means to restore a facility to a better state, through repairing or rebuilding.

-13. “State Cultural Facilities Grants” means competitive grants awarded from the $6,887,960 in funds identified in Chapter 145 of the 2014 Rhode Island Public Laws under Article 5, Section 10 (a) “Other funds to be allocated by RISCA as, "For 1:1 matching grants to be allocated by the Rhode Island State Council on the Arts to 501(c)(3) nonprofit cultural organizations which lease or own their performance space, and for RISCA’s expenses in administering the program.
+13. “State Cultural Facilities Grants” means competitive grants awarded from the two million dollars ($2,000,000.00) in funds identified in Chapter 80 of the 2020 Rhode Island Public Laws under Article 2, § 1(6)(a)(3) “Other funds to be allocated by RISCA as, "For 1:1 matching grants to be allocated by the Rhode Island State Council on the Arts to 501(c)(3) nonprofit cultural organizations which lease or own their performance space, and for RISCA’s expenses in administering the program.
 In awarding such grants RISCA shall take into account financial need, the availability or actual expenditure of matching funds for the projects, available gifts or grants for projects, the amount of square footage to be improved, the geographical location and characteristics of audiences benefitted."

 14. “State Preservation Grants” means competitive grants administered by the Rhode Island Historical Preservation & Heritage Commission (RIHPHC) to “provide funds to cities, towns and non-profit organizations to preserve, renovate and improve public and nonprofit historic sites, museums, and cultural art centers located in historic structures in the State of Rhode Island.